lesurJ/Splines/README.md

     ```

-### Remarks
+## Remarks

 The control points (CP) used in the main script are generated without any constraints on tangency and derivative continuity.
 The user should handle the constraints in the generation of the CP.

 **Bézier** : The Bézier spline is a concatenation of cubic Bézier curves containing each 4 CP.
 In order to be smooth, some conditions needs to be met at the junctions (e.g the CP before and after the junction are symmetric).
-This implementation assumes there are no duplicates in the CP; meaning the first cubic bézier has CP #0 to #3 included, the next one as CP #3 to #6 included etc.
+This implementation assumes there are no duplicates in the CP; meaning the first cubic bézier mixes $CP_i, i=0 \rightarrow 3$, the second cubic bézier mixes $CP_i, i=3 \rightarrow 6$ etc.

 **Catmull-Rom** : The Catmull-Rom is a special case of the cardinal spline with the scaling value set at $0.5$.